pieces-app/example-typescript/README.md

 ## Creating a Project from Scratch
-Let's get started with the base of your new React project where we will learn about manipulating Pieces OS and creating our own assets locally on device.
-First we will create a directory for you project along with some dependancy setup:
+Let's get started with the base of your new React project!
+We will do this by learning more about manipulating Pieces OS and creating our own assets locally on device.
+First, we will create a directory for you project along with some dependancy setup:

 1. Create a directory for your project called <copilot-project> (or the name of your choice)
 2. Open up a Terminal at the root of that directory, and run `npm uninstall typescript` to ensure you are starting fresh
-   - (optional) run `nvm install --lts` to check your node version
+   - (optional) run `nvm install --lts` to check your  version of Node
 3. From that same terminal window, use the `prefix` parameter in your install command to install your dependencies: `npm install --prefix ./ @pieces.app/pieces-os-copilot`

 4. Install Dependencies with NPM with these three commands: